Guillaume Delisle: Childhood and education

 While his father has to be given credit for educating Guillaume, the boy showed early signs of being an exceptional talent.
-He soon contributed to the family workshop by drawing maps for his father's historical works.
+He soon contributed to the family workshop, by drawing maps for his father's historical works.
 Some have questioned the authorship of these first maps, saying that Delisle only copied what his father had done before him.
 In order to perfect his skills, Guillaume Delisle became the student of the astronomer Jean-Dominique Cassini.
 Early on he produced high-quality maps, the first being his Carte de la Nouvelle-France et des Pays Voisins in 1696.

 Career

 At 27, Delisle was admitted into the French Académie Royale des Sciences, an institution financed by the French state.
 After that date, he signed his maps with the title of "Géographe de l’Académie".
 Five years later, he moved to the Quai de l’Horloge in Paris, a true publishing hub where his business prospered.
 Delisle's progress culminated in 1718 when he received the title of Premier Géographe du Roi.
 He was appointed to teach geography to the Dauphin, King Louis XIV’s son, a task for which he received a salary.
-Again, his father's reputation as a man of science probably helped the younger Delisle.
 Historian Mary Sponberg Pedley says, "once authority was established, a geographer's name might retain enough value to support two or three generations of mapmakers".
 In Delisle's case, it could be said that his accomplishments surpassed his father's.
 Up to that point, he had drawn maps not only of European countries, such as Italy, Spain, Germany, Great Britain, Poland, and regions such as the Duchy of Burgundy, but he had also contributed to the empire's claims to recently explored continents of Africa and the Americas.

 Like many cartographers of his day, Delisle did not travel with the explorers.
 He drew maps mostly in his office, relying on a variety of data.
 The quality of his maps depended on a solid network to provide him first-hand information.
 Given his family's and his own reputation, Delisle had access to fairly recent accounts of travellers who were returning from the New World, which gave him an advantage over his competitors.
 Being a member of the Académie, he also kept current with recent discoveries, especially in astronomy and measurement.
 When he could not confirm the accuracy of a source, he would indicate it clearly on his maps.
 For instance, his Carte de la Louisiane shows a river that the baron of Lahontan claimed he discovered.
 As no one else could validate it, Delisle noted a warning to the viewer that it might not exist.